 1. Invasion of the Bristlebots (Klutz, $20)

 Here are some additional tips for you:

 –> This is a GREAT time to clean up & donate to those less fortunate.
 Encourage your kids to fill some boxes with toys, and deliver with you to a nearby homeless shelter.
 The gift of giving is way more rewarding than anything else!

--> Parenting Tips for the Holidays including my favorite, get your kids to write a wish list, and repurpose/trade/be creative!
+-> Get your kids to write a wish list, and repurpose/trade/be creative!

 –> And I can’t resist a small plug for our Mom-Tastic Savings Report – all of our subscribers get a list of discount links & codes for free – check it out, and see if there are some holiday savings in there for you!